sharcashmo/hardboiled/README.md

 Install in foundry VTT from the Game Systems tab using the following manifest :
 <https://raw.githubusercontent.com/sharcashmo/hardboiled/master/system.json>

-## Information for developers

-### Template classes

-Starting with version 0.0.4 a number of CSS classes have been created to manage common functionalities in entity sheets.
-This is managed by the `HardboiledSheetHelper` class:

-* **rollable**
-  CSS class for roll checks.
-Element dataset must have the following information:

-    * For skill checks a `skillcheck` element with the `id` of the skill item to be checked

 ## What is working

 Version 0.0.4 :